 The subscription quantity acts as a multiplier to the base plan price.
 If your subscription is based on a per-user subscription (i.e. $30/user/month) then the quantity would represent the number of users the customer should be billed for each month.

 Subscription addons are meant to give you pricing flexibility on top of the base plan amount.
-Add-ons save you from creating a large number of plans for every possible combination of products/services that a customer could subscribe to.
+Addons save you from creating a large number of plans for every possible combination of products/services that a customer could subscribe to.
 An addon is an additional plan added onto a subscription, in addition to the primary plan.
 Each addon is billed as a separate line item on the generated invoices.

-You can setup and manage catalog items in Settings > Catalog.
+You can setup and manage your plans in Settings > Plans.

-If a customer with AutoPay enabled is subscribed to a plan, but has not connected a payment source yet, then we will send them the first invoice automatically.
+If a customer with AutoPay enabled is subscribed to a plan, but does not have payment information on file yet, then we will send them the first invoice automatically.
 Upon paying the invoice, we will capture the customer's payment information for use on future invoices.